 Getting to Paris, France can be lengthy in travel time and expensive to visit.
 Luckily, Paris, Ontario is only a quick car ride away.
-It won’t be much of a similar experience, or even close at all, but still a nice place to spend the day.
 Voted “the prettiest town in Ontario” by Harrowsmith Magazine, Paris is only an hour and a half drive from Toronto.
 This adorable town is the County of Brant’s largest urban centre, and home to many specialty shops, restaurants, cafes, and boutiques.
 Paris is actually indirectly named after the European city, as they used some of the same minerals in plaster to construct their buildings.

 1. Buy Fresh Fruit & Vegetables From The Farmers Market

 Year-round, open every weekend, Elberta Farms Country Market sells the freshest produce in the area.
-This local favourite market sell eggs, vegetables, fruits, flowers, baked goods and more.
+This local favourite market sells eggs, vegetables, fruits, flowers, baked goods and more.

 2. Walk Along The Grand River